What are Python Variables?

 Python syntax allows for a variety of variable names.
 Variable names are permitted to contain letters, numbers, and underscores.
 A variable cannot start with a number but can start with a letter or an underscore.

 Python also uses a list of reserved keywords that hold a special meaning.
 For example, the word “def” is used to define functions.
-It is possible for variables to use keywords as names, but it is not good practice to do so.
+It is possible for variables to use keywords as names, but it is not good practice.
 Finally, a variable name should not include any spaces or tabs.

 It is important to note that variable names are case-sensitive, which means that a variable named “x” is different from a variable named “X.”